 - 3/4 lb linguine or other pasta -preferably long

-When water is about gone, lower heat to Low and add in the 3 TBSP of olive oil and make sure to coat ingredients
+When water is about gone, lower heat to Low and add in the 3 Tbsp of olive oil and make sure to coat the ingredients.

 Serve the pasta and top with grated Italian cheese (preferably Romano).